 Sure!
 I often use frozen vegetables instead of fresh and it tastes just as good.
 You can add the frozen broccoli directly to the soup or you can let it defrost in the fridge overnight if you want to cut it into smaller pieces.

 Sure!
 Put all of the ingredients (except for the broccoli) into a large slow cooker and set it to cook on High for 3 hours.
 Then puree the soup in a blender and pour it back into the slow cooker.
 Stir in the broccoli, replace the lid, and let it cook for an additional 30 minutes or until the broccoli is tender.

 The vegan cheddar cheese sauce in this soup is made with veggies!
 You can add shredded vegan cheddar cheese if you want, but it's not necessary.
 It really won't add anything to the flavor or texture of this soup.

-Store the leftover vegan broccoli cheddar soup in the fridge for 3-4 days.
+Store the leftover soup in the fridge for 2-3 days.
 You could also freeze leftover soup.
 Put the soup in an airtight and freezer-safe container and store it in the freezer for 2-3 months.

-When you're ready to eat it, take the soup out of the freezer and let it defrost in the fridge for 24 hours.
+When you're ready to eat it, take the broccoli and cheddar cheese soup out of the freezer and let it defrost in the fridge for 24 hours.
 Then you can reheat the soup in the microwave or in a pot over medium heat on the stovetop.
 You may need to add a little bit of broth or water to the soup if it's too thick.

 Want More Creamy Vegan Recipes?